-The Mayor is elected for two years in November of unevenly. numbered years.
-He is the administrative head of the city and chairman ex-officio of the School Committee, the Board of Library Trustees, and the Board of Trust Fund Commissioners.
-He acts with the City Council and School Committee to carry out city business.
+The Mayor is elected for four years in November of unevenly numbered years.
+He or she is the administrative head of the city and chairperson ex-officio of the School Committee, the Board of Library Trustees, and the Board of Trust Fund Commissioners.
+He or she acts with the City Council and School Committee to carry out city business.

-He appoints his office staff, the City Solicitor, and the Assistant City Solicitor without City Council confirmation.
+The Mayor appoints their office staff, the City Solicitor, and the Assistant City Solicitor without City Council confirmation.
 The appointment of most city department heads, and members of the various boards and commissions, however, require City Council confirmation.

-He has the right to veto any order, resolution, or ordinance passed by the Council.
-However, his veto may he overturned by a two-thirds vote of all councillors.
+The Mayor has the right to veto any order, resolution, or ordinance passed by the Council.
+However, his or her veto may be overturned by a two-thirds vote of all councillors.

 After reviewing and revising the estimates prepared by department heads, the Mayor submits the budget to the City Council for final action.

-The Mayor approves all municipal payrolls, vouchers, contracts and instruments; he recommends bond issues, legislation and orders to the City Council; he represents the city with other levels of government.
+The Mayor approves all municipal payrolls, vouchers, contracts and instruments; he or she recommends bond issues, legislation and orders to the City Council, and represents the city with other levels of government.

-As the general administrator of all city departments, he is consulted by department heads pertaining to the city's welfare.
+As the general administrator of all city departments, the Mayor is consulted by department heads pertaining to the city's welfare.